-- Focus: Teaches how to use market data to identify and present strong product strategies and how to sell these plans internally successfully.
+- Focus: Teaches how to use market data to identify and present strong product strategies and sell these plans internally successfully.

-- Build: Delves into using market data to prioritize requirements, user stories to plan releases and strategies to align product and development efforts to create remarkable products that will delight customers.
+- Build: Delves into using market data to prioritize requirements, user stories to plan releases, and strategies to align product and development efforts to create remarkable products that delight customers.

 - Launch: Shows how to define the right strategy for a successful launch and build alignment across marketing, sales, and the entire organization.

 - Price: Examines how to successfully price products throughout the entire lifecycle and in each market.

 - The Business of Data Science: Covers the basics of data science, machine learning, and artificial intelligence.

 - Like ProductSchool, Pragmatic Institute offers in-person and online options for its certification course.